jolespin/walkthroughs/data/microbiome__acute-malnutrition/README.md

 # microbiome__acute-malnutrition

-The `microbiome__acute-malnutrition` dataset contains the gut microbiome (16S rRNA OTUs) from fecal samples of Gambian children with and without acute malnutrition.
+This dataset contains the gut microbiome (16S rRNA OTUs) from fecal samples of Gambian children with and without acute malnutrition.

 * `X.tsv.gz`  - (107 samples, 155 features) compositional data with counts for each OTU in each sample.